How much is my home worth?

 A CMA is a comparative market analysis, which is essentially a report a local real estate expert can give you about your home.
 While this is not as accurate as a professional appraisal (more on that in a moment), it will be a good overview of the local market and the price they believe you should, or could, put your home on the market for to get the best price and the most interest.

 (We provide this service for Las Vegas – Just Click Here.)

-Most realtors have access to the local Las Vegas MLS (multiple listing service), which is a database of properties for sale, or with a sale agreed, in the local area, which means their CMA is fairly accurate.
+Most real estate agents & real estate brokers have access to the local Las Vegas MLS (multiple listing service), which is a database of properties for sale, or with a sale agreed, in the local area, which means their CMA is fairly accurate.
 Use our free home evaluation tool above.
 Just put in your address for a free detailed CMA.

 Step 5: Consider Hiring a Professional Appraiser

 Las Vegas, NV home values vary by location within the valley.
 When you apply for a mortgage on a home a professional appraiser must look at the home and tell the bank how much they believe it’s worth to them, and whether or not they will realistically be able to get their money back from the property, should you default on your payments?